-Greens & Veggies for an Adult Bearded Dragon
+Greens & Vegetables for an Adult Bearded Dragon

-Adult bearded dragons will do well on a diet that consists of 80% greens and veggies.
+Adult bearded dragons will do well on a diet that consists of 80% greens and vegetables.
 Because of this, you’re going to want to give them a fresh salad EVERY.
 SINGLE.
 DAY.

 Once again, if your bearded dragon ISN’T enthusiastic about their greens, try mixing it up a little using the list at the beginning of this article.

 Calcium & Vitamins for an Adult Bearded Dragon

 Once your bearded dragon is an adult, you can go down to calcium/D3 just 2-3 times per week and a multi vitamin once per week.
 Just make sure their food NEVER gets dusted more than once per day.

 How often you feed your bearded dragon is going to pretty much depend on their age.

 As such, you’ll have to adopt a new bearded dragon feeding schedule several times throughout your pet’s lifespan.

 However, one thing that WON’T change?
 The fact that you’ll need to turn the lights on a good 30-60 minutes before feeding AND leave them on for just as long after feeding.

 If your beardie doesn’t warm themselves up, they may not have a strong enough appetite to eat.